Last Updated: 14 April, 2025

 Other betting markets unavailable in VA include greyhound racing, politics, and eSports contests.
 On the bright side, the option to bet on horse races in person or through racebooks is available, as is the ability to download and use big-name daily fantasy sports apps.

-Soon after PASPA was overturned in 2018, the Virginia Senate commissioned a study to investigate the possible revenue the state could make from legalizing sports betting.
-The study's results showed that legalization would be highly lucrative for the state, so by April 2020, two sports betting bills, SB 384 and HB 896, were passed.
+Soon after PASPA was overturned in 2018, the Virginia Senate commissioned a study to investigate the revenue the state could make from legalizing sports betting.
+The study's results showed that legalization would be highly lucrative for the state, so two sports betting bills, SB 384 and HB 896, were passed by April 2020.

 Legal sports betting would see the light of day in Virginia in January 2021.
 While the state’s sports betting bill would allow for both mobile and retail wagering, because VA did not have any casinos prior to the bill being passed, residents’ first taste of sports betting came strictly from online sportsbooks.